Goods and services tax (GST)

 The only exemptions from GST are prescribed financial services (including life insurance), the sale or rental of residential properties, and the import and local supply of investment precious metals (IPM).
 Zero-rating only applies to the export of goods and international services.

 GST is also levied on import of goods, at the time of importation.
 However, there are reliefs available to ease the cash-flow burden of import-export traders by suspending GST at the time of importation.
-GST is not currently charged on import of services, although this will change from 1 January 2020 with the introduction of a reverse-charge on local businesses that make exempt supplies, and those that do not make any taxable supplies, to account for GST on the services they import.
-A non-registered business that imports services exceeding SGD 1 million in a year and is not entitled to full input tax credit if it were GST-registered will be required to register for GST to account for the reverse charge under the new rules.
+GST is generally not charged on import of services.
+However, this changed from 1 January 2020 with the introduction of a reverse-charge on local businesses that make exempt supplies, and those that do not make any taxable supplies, to account for GST on the services they import.
+A non-registered business that imports services exceeding SGD 1 million in a year and is not entitled to full input tax credit if it were GST-registered is required to register for GST to account for the reverse charge under the new rules.
 These businesses can, in turn, claim the GST accounted for as their input tax, subject to the normal rules for input tax recovery.
-In addition, overseas suppliers and electronic marketplace operators that make significant supplies of digital services to local consumers will be required to register for GST in Singapore.
+In addition, overseas suppliers and electronic marketplace operators that make significant supplies of digital services to local consumers are required to register for GST in Singapore.